danielmriley/aeval/README.md

 Compiles with gcc-7 (on Linux) and clang-1001 (on Mac).
 Assumes preinstalled <a href="https://gmplib.org/">GMP</a>, and Boost (libboost-system1.74-dev) packages.
 Additionally, armadillo package to get candidates from behaviors.

+Run the provided `configure` helper from the repository root to perform the full build:

+* `./configure`

+The script creates (or reuses) the `build` directory, temporarily exports `PYTHON=python3`, runs `cmake ..`, and then executes `make z3` followed by `make` so both Z3 and FreqHorn are up to date.
+Additional CMake options can be passed after `./configure`, e.g. `./configure -DCMAKE_BUILD_TYPE=Release`.

+To perform the steps manually:

 * `cd aeval ; mkdir build ; cd build`
 * `cmake ../`
 * `make` to build dependencies (Z3)